madsborup/madsborup/src/projects/hello-monti.md

 ---
-title: RoPå
+title: Hello Monti
 date: 2018-07-01
 description: A conversational UI for interaction with Smart City data
 category: Web App
-featuredImage: ../assets/images/projects/ropaa/monti_app.png
+featuredImage: ../assets/images/projects/hello-monti/monti_app.png
-featuredLink: /projects/ropå/
+featuredLink: /projects/hello-monti/
 accent: "#80d1d0"
 time:
 - "2018"
 - 4 months
 contribution:
 - Problem scoping
+- User research
 - Prototyping
-- User research
 tools:
 - React
 - Adobe UX
-about: RoPå was a Bachelor's project in collaboration with Montem (montem.io).
+about: Hello Monti was a Bachelor's project in collaboration with Montem (montem.io).
 In this project we proposed a solution for increasing awareness of the city environment through interaction with data collected from Montem's Smart City probe network.
 outcome: A prototype app (React) with a CUI
 ---
 import ProjectHeader from "../components/ProjectHeader"